They say…

 2. Allagash Victoria Ale, 9%, Portland, Maine, USA.
 A very special golden ale brewed with Chardonnay grapes, part of the brewery’s “tribute” series, with $1 from each bottle going towards restoration of Portland’s historic Victoria mansion.
 Cloudy golden with a refined grape aroma and a subtle, slightly sweet palate that’s not overpoweringly grapey.
 Hints of rose, dry crsip malt and liquorice lead to a chewy finish with restrained vegetable hops, staying very elegant despite the alcoholic kick.
 Bought at Bierkraft, NYC.

 3. Baladin Nora Bira Egizia, 6.8%, Piozzo, Piemonte, Italia.
-This groundbreaking brewpub doesn’t seem capable of brewing uninteresting beer.
+This groundbreaking brewpub doesn’t seem capable of uninteresting beer.
 A wheat style beer featuring organic Egyptian kamut wheat to try to evoke ancient Egyptian brewing, this is a cloudy orange with a thick head, a very grassy and chaffy aroma, hints of aniseed, lemon, camomile and dates, and a mild but refreshing grainy finish with summer grass and a dash of hops.
 Bought at the Great British Beer Festival.

 6. Brains Top Notch, 4.4%, Caerdydd, Cymru.
 Originally a festival special, this beer deserves wider exposure than as a November seasonal.
 A nut brown beer with a rich nutmeggy head, a sweet nutty malty autumn fruit aroma, a complex chewy palate with toffee and a bit of powdery-dry hops, old ale-like hints and creamy dry finish that leaves a big impression.
 Cask at Chapter, Caerdydd.